312022151125/ante/README.md

 licensed under the [Apache License 2.0](LICENSE).

 The prebuilt `ante` binary is free to use — including commercially — during the alpha preview under the [Binary Preview Terms](BINARY-TERMS.md).
-The core harness is currently developed in a private repository and shipped as a binary; the SDK and protocol surface you build against here will remain permissively licensed.
+The SDK and protocol surface you build against here remain permissively licensed.